-- The executable for Windows. - A text editor (Notepad++), pre-configured to work with LIAM2 models. - Notepad++ is a free (and open source) text editor that is available at http://sourceforge.net/projects/notepad-plus/. - We pre-configured it so that you can import csv files and run your models directly from within the editor by simply pressing F5 or F6 respectively.
-See below for more information. - The documentation in HTML Help format (.chm).
-You can find .pdf and .html versions on our website. - A demonstration model with a synthetic dataset.
+- The executable. - A text editor (Notepad++), pre-configured to work with LIAM2 models. - Notepad++ is a free (and open source) text editor that is available at http://sourceforge.net/projects/notepad-plus/. - We pre-configured it so that you can import csv files and run your models directly from within the editor by simply pressing F5 or F6 respectively.
+See below for more information. - The documentation in html, pdf and chm (windows help) format. - A demonstration model with a synthetic data set of 20,200 persons grouped in 14,700 households.